-- (T) impugned Act Because the imposes unreasonable and unfair burden on Indian states since no budgetary allocation has been made for the illegal migrants expected to take citizenship of India as a result of the impugned Act.
+(VV) Because the impugned Act imposes an unreasonable and unfair burden on Indian states since no budgetary allocation has been made for the illegal migrants expected to take citizenship of India as a result of the impugned Act.
 The Central Government has vested the power to identify and deport a foreign national illegally staying in the country under section 3 (2)(c) of the Foreigners Act, 1946 to the State Governments/Union Territory Administrations.
-Therefore, the State Territory Governments/Union Administrations should have been consulted before promulgating the impugned Act. - (U) Because the impugned Act is arbitrary, illegal, null and void. - (V) Because the impugned Act is otherwise bad in law. - 33.
-That the Petitioners have no other efficacious remedy but to approach this Hon'ble Court by means of the present Writ Petition. - 34.
-That the present Petition is filed bonafide and in the interest of justice.

-35. That the Petitioners have not filed any other similar petition before this Hon'ble Court or any other court seeking similar reliefs.
+- (WW) Because the impugned Act is arbitrary, illegal, null and void. - (XX) Because the impugned Act is otherwise bad in law. - 33.
+That the present Petition is filed bonafide and in the interest of justice. - 34.
+That the Petitioners have not filed any other similar petition before this Hon'ble Court or any other court seeking similar reliefs.